Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/tad-calling-algorithms.md

 In order to call sub-TADs from ultra-high resolution Hi-C data sets, arrowhead has been proposed as a heuristic algorithm to detect the corners of the domains to locate the boundaries of TADs.
 The name was got from the transformed matrix:
 ![](/assets/arrowhead.jpg)
 [Figure3](https://www.ncbi.nlm.nih.gov/pubmed/25497547).Transformation replaces domains with an arrowhead-shaped motif pointing toward the domain’s upper-left corner (example in yellow).
-Arrowheads  are then identified using dynamic programming.
+Arrowheads  are then identified using dynamic programming. **Figure by Rao, Suhass.
+P., et al.  Cell 159.7(2014):1665-1680.**

 The matrix transformation is defined as:
 $$